jturello/band_venues_java/README.md

 This program tracks bands and the venues where they've played concerts.
   Users can add, update, delete, and list bands.
   Users can add, delete, and list venues.
+  The list of all venues displays on the venues page.
+  The list of all bands displays on the bands page.
   Users can add venues with a date to a band (i.e., a concert).

 Setup